 If the puncture is larger than a quarter-inch, if there is evidence of excessive carcass damage or if the puncture path is not straight, the tire must be removed for internal examination.

-If the whole is this big, you have bigger problems on your hand and should take the tire to a shop.
+If the whole thing is this big, you will have bigger problems, and you should take the tire to a shop.Â

-You don’t need to worry about the direction of the path of the puncture.
-Insert the needle with a small amount of lube and the needle will follow the path without creating a new hole.
+You don’t need to worry about the direction of the puncture.
+Insert the needle with a small amount of lube, and the needle will follow the path without creating a new hole.Â

 Prepare the Tire Repair Plug/String